This is used to protect a customer’s account from running below zero, and most banks have this feature.

 The Chase Bank overdraft protection

-The Chase Bank Overdraft Protection product is an optional service that allows you to link your Savings account to your checking account as a back up to help you pay for any transactions that may overdraw your account.
+The Overdraft Protection from Chase bank is optional, and allows you to link your current checking account with a saving account that has more money.
+This acts as a backup when you need to pay for transactions that are likely to overdraw your account.

 So, what’s the catch here?